SlejmUr/R6-AIOTool-Csharp/README.md

 # R6-AIOTool-Csharp
-R6:S Modding AllInOne Files (Writen with C#)
+R6:S Modding AllInOne Add-on Files

-It using this things:
+The original C# files using this things:

 sqlite => too lazy to add all manifest ,so i using sql thing